dbos-inc/dbos-docs/docs/api-reference/workflow-handles.md

 #### `getWorkflowUUID() : string`

-This method retrieves the workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a 128-bit UUID in string format that uniquely identifies that workflow's execution.
+This method retrieves the workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string that uniquely identifies that workflow's execution.